 While the File Manager in cPanel is great for quick tasks, it is not as good at doing multiple tasks like uploading several folders full of files or making a lot of changes.
 In addition, the changes you’re making there are live on the server.
 For that reason we often recommend working with an FTP client.
 FTP stands for File Transfer Protocol and there are a lot of applications that will work with it and connect to our server.
 Filezilla and Cyberduck are just two popular free FTP clients, but any will work.

 To connect to your hosting account you’ll need to have a username and password.
 An FTP account is created for you when your hosting account is provisioned and the credentials are emailed to you (the username is typically the first 8 characters of the domain name).
-If you’re unsure what the username and password are you can view them by logging into the Domain of One’s Own client area, clicking All Accounts, View Details for the hosting account, and then navigating to the Change Password tab.

 For the purposes of this tutorial we’ll be using Filezilla as the interface but any program should have a similar set of options.
 The interface opens with multiple panes, the left side showing your local set of files (in this case the Desktop on this computer) and the right pane showing the remote set of files (since we’re not connected to a server yet we don’t have anything showing there).
 The top pane is the current status messages from the remote server and the bottom is a file queue that will show any files queued for upload or download.